Category: Gaming

 • Gitops for the Arkade

-In the last post I had built up some Makefiles and docker tooling to create nginx based images to serve the game emulators.
-Now it’s time to deploy the images to the pi-cluster.
+In the last post I had built up some Makefiles and docker tooling to create nginx based images to serve the mame emulators.
+So, now it’s time to deploy the images to the kubernetes cluster using ArgoCD.

 Github Actions